vishnukumarbp/Javascript-learn/README.md

 # Javascript-learn
-Self learning of Javascript in depth - Note Topics are randomly placed.
+Self learning of Javascript in depth - Note: Topics are randomly placed.
 And it is purely for self reference

 #### Definition: Javascript (JS)